KaitoCross/superchat-analysis-stuff/README.md

 The stored data is JSON formatted.

 ## making a superchat wordcloud
+You need to install mecab before using this script.
 usage: `python3 sc_wordcloud.py path_to_superchat_log_file path_to_mask_image`
 It generates a word cloud from a superchat log in the shape of the object in the mask image and saves a picture of the word cloud in the folder of the superchat log file.
 The object must be coloured.
 The background of the object must be pure white - all purely white areas will be detected as background.